Ulambayaryn Byambajav: US film and television appearances

 Upon retiring from professional sumo, Byambajav moved to Los Angeles.
 Having limited English, he initially worked in menial jobs and manual labour.
 However, he was able to gain a role as a sumo wrestler in the film Ocean's Thirteen (2007), through the Californian Sumo Association.
 In 2010, he spent 1 week in the house of Gran Hermano 12 (Big Brother Spain).
 In February 2013, he was featured on the American television show King of the Nerds.
 In April 2014, he appeared as the celebrity special guest on the CW comedy improv series Whose Line Is It Anyway?.
 In 2014 he was featured in One Direction's video for "Steal My Girl" alongside fellow sumo wrestler Yamamotoyama Ryūta.
 In May 2015, he appeared alongside Yamamotoyama in an episode of The Bachelorette.

 Byamba appeared in the April 16, 2015, episode of the TruTV series Impractical Jokers, titled "Pseudo-Sumo".
 The loser, Joe, was told he was going to be in a baby commercial, and was then surprised by Byamba.
 Byamba appeared again on Impractical Jokers, on August 16, 2018, in an episode titled "Bull Shiatsu", in which Joe lost again.
 This time Joe was dressed inside a home-made massage chair, manually massages people at a mall.
 The punishment didn't end until he massages his former adversary, Byamba.
 In 2016, he appeared as a figure skating sumo wrestler in a television advertisement for GEICO.
 In 2017 he promoted a new variety of mandarin orange called the "Sumo Citrus" in Lindsay, California.
 He featured as a model for the Subaru car company.
+He appeared in a video for Vice Media showing the diet of a sumo wrestler.